akshaynarisetti/Attendance_notifier/README.md

 Change the key words for voice recognition according to you and you are good to go

-use twilio to get your free phone number
+Step 1)use twilio to get your free phone number
+Step 2)Add auth token and credentails in code
+Step 3)Verify your phone number

+Please dont use this tool to spam and you alone are responisbile for your actions using this tool